 \subsection{Industrial Internet of Things (IIoT)}

-The IIoT, often recognized as The Industrial Internet of Things (IIoT), holds significant potential according to numerous market researchers.
-It serves as an extension of IoT specifically customized for the industrial sector and its applications.
-IIoT empowers industries and enterprises to enhance and optimize their operations by leveraging machine-to-machine communication, big data analytics, and machine learning.
+The IIoT holds significant potential, according to numerous market researchers, by serving as an extension of the IoT specifically customized for the industrial sector and its applications.
+It empowers industries and enterprises to enhance and optimize their operations by leveraging M2M communication, big data analytics, and ML.
 The scope of IIoT is extensive, encompassing a wide array of connected industrial devices and systems.
-These include, but are not limited to, connected electric meters, wastewater systems, flow gauges, pipeline monitors, manufacturing robots, and various other types of industrial equipment and devices \cite{munirathinam2020industry}.
+Connected electric meters, wastewater systems, flow gauges, pipeline monitors, manufacturing robots, and various other types of industrial equipment and devices are included in this list \cite{munirathinam2020industry}.
 One notable application of IIoT is in the mining industry, where companies like CISCO have implemented IIoT solutions to improve safety and efficiency in underground mines.
 These solutions involve connecting people, tracking the locations of miners and vehicles, monitoring vehicle statuses, and automating building controls.
-Additionally, the mine's blasting system is integrated with the personnel location tracking system to enhance miner safety \cite{zhou2017industrial}.
-Moreover, IoT has the potential to revolutionize the manufacturing field by enhancing productivity, maintenance practices, machine monitoring, and ensuring the safety of workers \cite{javaid2021upgrading}.